Ecstasy and shrooms

 • Muscle tension

-Other side effects may come on a day or two later, including:
+Other side effects may come a day or two later, including:

 To reduce risk, always test your MDMA, dose modestly, avoid frequent use, and know what safety and medical resources are available to you.
 Although no one is free of risk, seriously consider avoiding the experience altogether if you have pre-existing health conditions or mental illness.